-Individual Educational plans (IEPs) and review arrangements of pupil progress
+Individual Educational Plans (IEPs)/Pupil Profiles (PPs) and review arrangements of pupil progress

-IEPs - The Head of Learning Support is responsible for drawing up an IEP in collaboration with the pupil and her parents.
-The purpose of this IEP is to help a pupil to make progress by setting out her targets and providing staff with strategies for helping her to meet them.
-An IEP informs staff about strengths, weaknesses and support strategies and should be a working document.
-A copy of the IEP support strategies will be given to the pupil, their parents, the Head Teacher, the Head of Key Stage, the Deputy Heads, the pupil's form tutor and the pupil's subject teachers.
-The pupils' IEPs are reviewed regularly during the year.
+IEPs/PPs - The Head of Learning Support is responsible for drawing up an IEP/PP in collaboration with the pupil and her parents.
+The purpose of this holistic IEP/PP is to help a pupil to make progress in class by discussing and communicating support strategies to the teaching staff.
+The IEP/PP informs staff about strengths, weaknesses and support strategies and is a working document.
+A copy of the IEP/PP will be given to the pupil, their parents, the Head Teacher, the Head of Key Stage, the Deputy Heads, the pupil's form tutor and the pupil's subject teachers.
+The pupils' IEPs/PPs are reviewed regularly with staff, pupils and their families.